Karimabad, Gilgit-Baltistan: Economy

 The economy is dependent on agriculture with crops such as corn (maize), fruits, and vegetables grown under irrigated conditions.
+An article on The Guardian ranked it as one of the five "Best Tourist Sites" in Pakistan.

 Landmarks

 The landmarks around the town are the Baltit Fort, Queen Victoria Monument, Channel Walk and the snow clad mountains of Rakaposhi and glaciers of Ulter Nala.

 Baltit Fort

 Baltit, which was the original capital of the Hunza valley, was established in the 13th century.
 A fort was built, in the backdrop of snow clad mountains, in the 17th century when Mir Ayesho II's (great-grandson of Girkis, a legendary ruler) wife, the daughter of the Balti ruler, came to live in Hunza.
 The fort was built in Balti-style by the artisans brought by her.
 It was refurbished during Ayesho II's son's rule.
 Mir Nazim Khan got it refurnished with wall paper, curtains, fireplaces, balconies, and windows with tinted glass.
 The exterior of the fort was given a white wash.
 He also built a raised platform in the terrace to hold meetings of the council.
 Once the capital was moved to Karimabad, the fort was stripped of all its interior furnishings and decorations.
 Nazim Khan's son had moved to Karimabad in 1945.It was a deserted structure in 1984.
 However, between 1990 and 1996 the fort was completely rebuilt with all structural elements of the old fort to its original plan taking earthquake factor into consideration.
 The fort presents a view as if it has been newly built but retains all the original features, and commands a scenic view of the Hunza valley.
 Some of the rooms in the fort have exhibits of dresses and pictures as also some ancient vessels and furniture donated by the local people.